Last Updated on October 26, 2023 by Sorin Petroj

 - Determining how many balls to give yourself per exercise and how long you should practice each exercise.

-If you don’t know how to play table tennis with robots, then this is a must-read article for you.
+If you don’t know how to play table tennis with robots, this is a must-read article.
 I recently purchased a table tennis robot to help me develop my skills without the need for a training partner.
 I was able to find some excellent tables online, but little in the way of detailed guidance on how to use that information.

 Based on the instructions, a person should either improve their table tennis skills or learn how to use a robot to develop the skills they want.